 and Kate (the author of this recipe) has a few tempting ones as well:

 - Good options for an egg substitute include my Powdered Egg Replacer as well as a flax or chia egg.

 - This is an "S" for those on the Trim Healthy Mama plan.

 The nutrition values below were calculated using egg and butter.

-Homemade Cheez Its - grain and dairy free with vegan option
+Homemade Cheez Its - keto w/ vegan option

 - Combine flour, salt and yeast in a bowl